geoffoliver/personal-homepage/README.md

 # Media (Photos and Videos)

 Photos and videos are created by making a post.
 Upload as many photos and videos as you want to an individual post.
-You can also configure privacy setting and album settings when you're uploading media.
+You can also configure privacy settings when you're uploading media.

 # Comments

 Allow visitors to your site to leave comments on your posts and media.
 Comments require approval before they will appear on to the public.

-# Albums

-Organize your media into albums for easy viewing.

 # Privacy

 Posts and media can be made private, so that they will only be listed on your site to you when you are logged in.
 Additionally, comments can be disabled for individual posts and media.

 # Sharing